 As interviewers are looking for natural responses (and the questions will always be different), it’s very important not to memorise your answers, but jotting down a few key ideas for each topic may be a good way to get started – and you can then practice using these cards with a friend.
 They can prompt you with the card’s bullet points if you’re stuck – and eventually you’ll have a good bank of examples and ideas to draw on in your real interview, and can tailor these to fit the question.

-A good, active way to prepare for questions on Depth and Breadth of Interest or NHS Hot Topics may be to go through our NHS Hot Topics 2016-17 page and try to find a particularly interesting news article for each topic – one on the 7-Day NHS, mental health, Zika virus, junior doctors – and so on.
+A good, active way to prepare for questions on Depth and Breadth of Interest or NHS Hot Topics may be to go through dedicated pages and try to find a particularly interesting news article for each topic.

 You could print each article and go through it with a highlighter to pick out the key points.
 Once this is done, give the article to a friend or family member to read, and then explain it aloud to them, making sure to mention the key debates and recent developments in your own words.
 Another good way to weave this research in to your interview practice is to ask your friend to test you on a range of ‘hot topics’.
 Here are three example questions: